 When you build your home with an open concept floor plan, people throughout your home will be less isolated.
 For example, if one individual is in the kitchen cooking, they are still able to hear and see others in the home who are watching television.
 Parents of young children often enjoy open concept floor plans because they can easily watch the children and still get work done around the home.
 In addition, open concept floor plans:

-- Allow for easier entertaining, providing a large space for guests to walk around and feel comfortable in.
+- Allow for easier entertaining, creates a more open concept house by providing a large space for guests to walk around and feel comfortable in.

 - Increase the amount of natural light in your home, as a home with fewer interior walls allows sunlight in.